Crassula capitella 'Campfire' (Red Flames Plant) Indoor Care, Propagation & Common Problems

 Are you looking to add Campfire Crassula to your collection?
 You may obtain these plants online from Etsy (Link to Etsy).

-Crassula capitella 'Campfire' flourishes in bright light with about 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Crassula capitella 'Campfire' indoors, give it bright light with about 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 50-55% and moderately moist, rich, loose, well-drained soil coupled with monthly feeding in spring and summer.

 Campfire Crassula has no need for regular repotting as it grows best when pot-bound.
 Pruning is necessary to keep the plant neat, to discourage pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.